Codeh4ck/InvoiceSdk/README.md

 Specifically, the core models of the SDK are:

 * **`Invoice`**
  Represents an invoice document.
 This is the main model you'll be working with.
 All serializers expect an Invoice model to serialize/deserialize.

 * **`Payment`**
 Represents a payment made to fullfil the invoice.
 The data it holds is the payment provider name, date, amount and provider URL.

 * **`InvoiceItem`**
 Represents an item or service that is assigned to a specific invoice.

 * **`Address`**
 Represents one of the parties involved in the invoice.
 An `Invoice` model requires two `Address` instances; one for the beneficiary (seller) and one for the payer (buyer).

 **InvoiceSdk** works by allowing you to create an `Invoice` model, specify the items/services purchased by assigning `InvoiceItem` class instances to the `Invoice`.
 Additionally assign `Payment` model instances to let the invoice know that payments have been made to fullfil it.

 You can serialize/deserialize `Invoice` models to and from **JSON**, **XML** and **CSV**.

 ## Creating an invoice

-### Create an `Invoice` using the following snippet:
+### Create an `Invoice` using the following snippet

 ```csharp
 Invoice invoice = new Invoice()